 Speaking of which, let’s jump into the website audit itself!
 It’s time to actually start conducting our nonprofit website audit.

-We’re gonna start with the ideal audit process.
-This is just the best way to streamline your website audit and help keep the time it takes to a minimum while still making it as helpful as possible — because that’s ultimately really the goal here.
+We’re going to start with the ideal audit process.
+This is the best way to streamline your website audit and help keep the time it takes to a minimum while still making it as helpful as possible — because that’s ultimately the goal here.
 We want to minimize the time this audit takes while maximizing the value we get from it.

 Block your calendar

-How do you actually do that?
 First, it’s helpful if you can block your calendar.
-It really helps a lot if you can do this in as few sittings as possible.
+It helps to do this in as few sittings as possible.

-Now believe me, as someone who has done audits both ways before, fewer sittings is generally a whole lot more helpful.
+Take it from me, as someone who has done audits both ways before.
+Fewer sittings is going to make your life a whole lot easier and be a lot more helpful.

 Gather your tools